ushaswini06/23mic7147/README.md

-# 🌸 Ushaswini Allam — Personal Portfolio
+# Ushaswini Allam — Personal Portfolio

-Welcome to my personal portfolio website! ✨
+Welcome to my personal portfolio website.

-I am **Ushaswini Allam**, a Computer Science student pursuing an **Integrated M.Tech in Computer Science and Engineering at VIT-AP University**.
-I am passionate about **Artificial Intelligence, Generative AI, Software Development, and Cloud Technologies**.
+I am Ushaswini Allam, a Computer Science student pursuing an Integrated M.Tech in Computer Science and Engineering at VIT-AP University.
+I am interested in Artificial Intelligence, Generative AI, Software Development, and Cloud Technologies.

 This portfolio showcases my academic journey, technical skills, projects, certifications, and leadership experience.

 ---

-## 👩‍💻 About Me
+## About Me

 I am a Computer Science student with hands-on experience in: